Thwani47/blog/content/posts/introduction-to-cloud-computing.md

     - If the organization underestimates, they end up with insufficient resources, which can lead to poor performance and unhappy customers.
 - **Operational Expenditure (OpEx)**: This is the ongoing cost to run and maintain the infrastructure.

 Since cloud computing allows customers to use resources on a pay-as-you-go basis, it eliminates the need for CapEx.
 This means that organizations can avoid the upfront cost of purchasing hardware and software.
 Instead, they can pay for what they use and scale up or down as needed.
 This results in cost savings for the organization.
-Organizations also don't have to pay for the physical instruction, the electricity, and the cooling required to run the infrastructure.
+Organizations also don't have to pay for the physical infrastructure, the electricity, and the cooling required to run the infrastructure.

  ### <u>Uptime (Availability)</u>
- Availability refers to organizations' services and products being available to customers they they need them.
+ Availability refers to organizations' services and products being available to customers when they need them.

 Cloud providers offer **Service Level Agreements (SLAs)** that guarantee a certain level of uptime.
 This means that the cloud provider guarantees that the services will be available for a certain percentage of time.
 For example, a cloud provider might offer an SLA that guarantees 99.9% uptime.
 This means that the services will be available 99.9% of the time.
 This is a huge benefit for organizations that need their services to be available 24/7.
 Azure is a highly available cloud platform with availability guarantees for most of its services.

  ### <u>Scalability</u>
 Scalability refers to the ability to adjust computing resources to meet demand.
 When the demand is high, the organization can add more computing power or more resources to meet demand, and when the demand is low, the organization can scale down to save costs.
 Cloud computing allows organizations to scale both vertically and horizontally.
 - **Vertical Scaling**: This refers to adding more resources to a single server.
 For example, adding more RAM, CPU, or storage to a single server (**Scaling up**), or removing excess resources from a single server (**Scaling down**).
-- **Horizontal Scaling**: This refers to adding more servers to the infrastructure (**Scaling out**), or removing unutilised servers from the infrastructure (**Scaling in**).
+- **Horizontal Scaling**: This refers to adding more servers to the infrastructure (**Scaling out**), or removing unutilized servers from the infrastructure (**Scaling in**).

  ### <u>Reliability</u>
 Reliability refers to the ability of the cloud provider to deliver the services as promised.
 Cloud providers have multiple data centers in different geographical locations.
 This means that if one data center goes down, the services can be moved to another data center.
 This ensures that the services are always available.
 Organizations have the confidence that their services can recover from failures and continue being available to their customers